Frequently asked questions

 Payments are made quarterly by Medicare Australia based on the number of Clinical Interventions performed and prescriptions dispensed.

 Further information is provided in the Program specific guidelines.

 How do I claim for providing this service?

 Data must be provided to Medicare Australia on clinical interventions performed and this will be combined with existing Medicare Australia data on the pharmacy’s prescription volume.
 A payment will be calculated and paid to the pharmacy.
-See here
+See external link below.

 What help can PSA give me to deliver this program?

 - PSA Standard and Guidelines for Clinical Interventions

 - PSA Clinical Intervention Workshops are currently being held.
 Contact your local PSA branch for further information.

 - Online training module being developed – due late 2011.